 General principle: VAT is due in the country of destination

-When the new regulation comes into force on July 1, 2021, the previous mail order rule and country-specific delivery thresholds will be replaced by the so-called distance selling arrangements.
+When the new regulation came into force on July 1, 2021, the previous mail order rule and country-specific delivery thresholds were replaced by the so-called distance selling arrangements.

-One principle remains the same: VAT from the sale of goods to private individuals in the European Union is due in the EU Member State where the sold goods arrive or where they are consumed.
+One principle remains the same: VAT from the sale of goods to private individuals in the European Union is due in the EU Member State where the goods are sold or consumed.

 However, this principle will be significantly tightened as of July 1, 2021.
-The country-specific delivery thresholds that have applied up until now will be eliminated and replaced by an EU-wide minimum threshold of €10,000.
+The country-specific delivery thresholds applied up until now will be eliminated and replaced by an EU-wide minimum threshold of €10,000.

-Register in each EU country of destination or reporting via the One-Stop Shop?
+Register in each EU country of destination or report via the One-Stop-Shop?

-The One-Stop Shop option can only be used in all EU member states in total.
+The One-Stop Shop option can only be used in all EU member states.
 It is not possible to pick and choose, i.e., mix distance sales registrations in some countries and simultaneously use the OSS in other Member States.

 Responsibilities and functioning of the One-Stop Shop for European merchants

 In Germany, the office responsible for the One-Stop Shop is the Federal Central Tax Office, BZSt, in Saarlouis.
-Each EU Member State has its own electronic portal where merchants based in that country can register.
+Each EU Member State has its electronic portal where merchants from that country can register.

 The One-Stop Shop allows merchants to declare and pay for all their sales within the European Union centrally in just one EU Member State (and not all 27!).
 This single declaration includes all sales of goods in the EU Member States along with the incurred VAT broken down to the individual countries.
 Payment of the resulting VAT liability is also made to the OSS.

-A key task of the One-Stop Shop, which in Germany is the Federal Central Tax Office, BZSt, is what is known as clearing.
-Clearing refers to the disbursement of the VAT declared by the merchant and paid to the One-Stop Shop in the EU Member State in which the sales transactions took place.
-The payment of VAT to the EU Member States is based on the submitted OSS declarations.
+A vital task of the One-Stop-Shop, which in Germany is the Federal Central Tax Office, BZSt, is known as clearing.
+Clearing refers to the disbursement of the VAT declared by the merchant and paid to the One-Stop Shop in the EU Member State where the sales transactions occurred.
+VAT payment to the EU Member States is based on the submitted OSS declarations.

 What merchants need to do now